 He wanted to go to MIT, but couldn’t afford it.
-He apprenticed to Francis H. Fassett, an influential Portland architect.
+So he apprenticed to Francis H. Fassett, an influential Portland architect.
 Stevens began designing buildings when he was 18 and didn’t stop until he was in his 80s.

-Stevens was an avid art collector and donated Homer’s painting Afternoon Fog to the L.D.M.
+Stevens also painted landscapes and collected art.
+He donated Homer’s painting Afternoon Fog to the L.D.M.
 Sweat Memorial Galleries, which he designed.
-The galleries are now part of the Portland Museum of Art).
+The galleries now belong to the Portland Museum of Art.

 He designed nine buildings for Hebron Academy and the Psi Upsilon Fraternity House on the Bowdoin College campus.
-His own home, the John Calvin Stevens House in Portland, is listed on the National Register of Historic Places.
+The National Park Service lists his own home, the John Calvin Stevens House, on the National Register of Historic Places.

 He also designed many public libraries, municipal buildings, hotels, and churches.
 John Calvin Stevens’ libraries can be found in in Buckfield, Clinton, Rumford, Houlton, Waterford, Limington, Winthrop, South Paris and Bethel.

-Sadly, some of his grand Shingle style hotels like the Belgrade Hotel in Belgrade Lakes or the Bay of Naples Inn in Naples are no longer with us.
+Sadly, some of his grand Shingle style hotels like the Belgrade Hotel in Belgrade Lakes and the Bay of Naples Inn in Naples are no longer with us.